International Student Orientation for Fall 2021 will take place online due to the COVID-19 pandemic.

-All SMTD international undergraduate students spend the first three days with the Office of New Student Programs, then join us for SMTD-specific programming.
+All SMTD international undergraduate students will complete online orientation activities with the Office of New Student Programs as well as SMTD-specific programming.

-Graduate students will complete SEVIS processing on campus as part of orientation, then complete the placement tests and programming for all SMTD graduate students.
+Graduate students will complete SEVIS processing on campus as part of orientation, and complete the placement tests and programming for all SMTD graduate students online.

 If you are not a U.S. citizen and will need an F-1 visa, the U-M is required by U.S. government regulations to obtain documentation that proves you have adequate financial resources to pay your expenses for the duration of your program.
 Please select your academic area to learn more about the visa process.

 The Fall 2021 semester starts on August 30, 2021.
 Students should arrange travel so that they arrive no more than 30 days prior to that date.